dotnet/razor/docs/InsertingRazorIntoVSCodeCSharp.md

     - You won't need everything in BlobArtifacts but its much more convenient to download a single file, and you only approximately 7% of the download is unnecessary.

     ![image](images/blobartifacts.png)
-4. Unzip the BlobArtifacts.zip file you end up with and delete:
-    - Any file that doesn't start with "RazorLanguageServer" or "DevKitTelemetry"
+4. Unzip the BlobArtifacts.zip file you end up with and delete any file that doesn't start with "RazorLanguageServer" or "DevKitTelemetry"
-    - Any file that contains "PlatformAgnostic"

-At the end of this process you should have a folder containing 18 files.
+At the end of this process you should have a folder containing 20 files.
 Rename the folder to the version number, pulled from any one of the file names in the folder.

 ![image](images/remaining_files.png)